inspec/inspec-aws/docs/resources/aws_s3_bucket_policy.md

 # aws_s3_bucket_policy

-Use the `aws_s3_bucket_policy` InSpec audit resource to test properties of the singular resource of AWS S3 BucketPolicy.
+Use the `aws_s3_bucket_policy` Chef InSpec audit resource to test properties of a single AWS S3 bucket policy.

+The `AWS::S3::BucketPolicy` resource type applies an Amazon S3 bucket policy to an Amazon S3 bucket.

 ## Syntax

-Ensure that a S3 bucket policy exists.
+Ensure that an S3 bucket policy exists.

     describe aws_s3_bucket_policy(bucket: 'BUCKET_NAME') do
       it { should exist }